PrimeTimeTran/next-blog/data/blog/system-design/build-api-cache.md

 In this case we used a `sha256` from Python's `hashlib` lib.
 However you don't have to use that algorithm and can use your own.

-The cache was wrapped by a P.O.C.
-Flask Rest API which you can learn how to create in [this Flask API tutorial](./build-backend-api).
+The cache was wrapped by a minimal Flask REST API which you can learn how to create in [this Flask API tutorial](./build-backend-api).